July7th, 2015

 The 14 students and allied Human Rights Defenders (HRDs) will be released in the morning of 8 July, the Bangkok Military Court ruled today dismissing the police request for further pre-trial detention.

-However the charges against the activists, who have been under custody since the 26 June, are not dropped and the military prosecutor will decide whether to confirm the pending prosecution.
+However, the charges against the activists, who have been under custody since 26 June, are not dropped and the military prosecutor will decide whether to confirm the pending prosecution.

 The arrest warrants for this second charge are still standing, hence they might be arrested and prosecuted any time after being released tomorrow.
 If declared guilty, each activist may face up to 7.5 years in jail.

-Since their arrest, the international community and many NGOs issued statements in supports of the 14 student and allied HRDs, urging the Thai junta to unconditionally drop all charges against them.
+Since their arrest, the international community and many NGOs issued statements in support of the 14 students and allied HRDs, urging the Thai junta to unconditionally drop all charges against them.

 Among these, Protection International calls on the Thai junta to: